microsoft/playwright/docs/src/auth.md

   await page.getByLabel('Username or email address').fill('username');
   await page.getByLabel('Password').fill('password');
   await page.getByRole('button', { name: 'Sign in' }).click();
+  // Wait until the page receives the cookies.
+  //
-  // Sometimes login flow navigates the page and sets the cookies asynchronously.
+  // Sometimes login flow sets cookies in the process of several redirects.
   // Wait for the final URL to ensure that the cookies are actually set. await page.waitForURL('https://github.com/');
-  // Alternatively, you can wait until the page reaches the state where all cookies are set.
+  // Alternatively, you can wait until the page reaches a state where all cookies are set.
   // await expect(page.getByRole('button', { name: 'View profile and more' })).toBeVisible();
   //
-  // Or if you know which response sets the cookies you can wait for it.
+  // Or if you know which response sets the cookies you can wait just for it.
   // await page.waitForResponse('https://github.com/dashboard/recent-activity');

   // End of authentication steps.